Benjamin-Italiaander/My_Notes/Linux/backup/tape/bearos-start-point.md

-# Here i have some notes about bareos
+# The first basics of Bareos

-# Main components of Bareos
+## Main components of Bareos
 Bareos is made up of the following major components or services:
 - [Bareos Director Service](#Bareos-Director-Service)
 - Console service